lsst-dm/scipi_docs_prototype/isrtask.rst

    postISRCCD.fits

-The `ds9` flag tells it to bring up the ds9 image viewer (if installed) and show the post-ISR FITS image.
+The `ds9` flag tells it to bring up the ds9 image viewer (if installed) and show the post-ISR image.

 In slightly more detail, what this example does is after setting up